RetroAchievements/RAWeb/README.md

         $ composer install

-5. Build the dummy database.
-In phpMyAdmin, create a new database using the name in you `.env` file (`retroachievements-web` by default).
-If the database was successfully created, click on the database and then click on the SQL tab.
-Copy the SQL commands from the `/database` folder of the RAWeb repo into the SQL query text field and click the Go button.
-All of the necessary tables and modifications will be performed.
+5. Build the dummy database using the SQL commands in the `/database` folder.
+You can use the MySQL CLI (recommended) or the phpMyAdmin GUI.

 6. Open the application in your browser.